Personality and History

 Fall 2009: Crane #309 and mate #403 began migration from Necedah NWR, Juneau County, Wisconsin, on December 7.
 No further reports until January 20 when an airplane tracking survey found them at home in a swamp in Lafayette County, Florida.
 Crane #416 was with them.
 They were there on Feb.
 16 but gone by March 4.

-Spring 2010: Migrating pair #309 and her mate #403 were reported in Richland County, Illinois, on March 9-16.
+Spring 2010: Migrating pair #309 (hereafter called #9-03 according to WCEP naming standard) and her mate #403 (hereafter called #3-04 according to WCEP naming standard) were reported in Richland County, Illinois, on March 9-16.
 They were back on Necedah NWR by March 20 and were seen on a nest during an aerial survey on April 5.
 The nest failed April 11 and they nested again April 29-30.
 The wonderful news of TWO chicks (W1-10 and W2-10) came on May 31!
 (It is likely that one chick hatched May 30 and the second on May 31.)
 OM pilot Richard van Heuvelen first saw the parents with two chicks when he flew over the refuge on May 31 to monitor nests for research purposes.
 Both parents appeared to be tending to the chicks.
 One chick (W2-10) disappeared between June 6 and 7.
-The parents and remaining chick (W1-10) remained in the general wetland area where the nest was.
+The parents and remaining chick (W1-10) remained in the general wetland area where they nested.

-Female #309 is now the most productive bird in the Eastern Migratory Population, with 3 of her chicks out there somewhere!
+Female #9-03 (#309) is now the most productive bird in the Eastern Migratory Population, with 3 of her chicks "out there" somewhere!

-Spring 2011: Parents 309 and 403 completed their migration north (with their juvenile, W1-10) to Necedah NWR by March 21.
+Spring 2011: Parents #9-03 (#309) and #3-04 (#403) completed their migration north (with their juvenile, W1-10, who soon separated from the parents, as normal at this age) to Necedah NWR by March 21.
 The pair had two failed nesting attempts this spring.
 On April 30 two viable eggs were collected from the first failed nest to be incubated in captivity.
 The pair re-nested May 18.
 This nest failed May 28.
 Two eggs were rescued and transferred to the International Crane Foundation.
+No chicks for this pair in summer 2011.

 Fall 2012: She was captured Nov.
 5 (before fall migration) and her transmitter replaced before migration.
 Her original band colors remain the same.